 OCaml on iOS

-We have a page of resources for OCaml programmers where we show how to get (or build for yourself) our OCaml cross-compiler for iOS devices (iPhone, iPod Touch, iPad).
+We have a page of resources for OCaml programmers where we show how to get (or build for yourself) an OCaml cross-compiler for iOS devices (iPhone, iPod Touch, iPad).
 We also show how to build our OCaml interface to the iPhone’s OpenGL ES graphics system.

 You’ll also find the full source code for three working example OCaml iOS apps that are packaged to run on iOS devices, Portland, Slide24, and IcosaBlue.
 The first two show how to use Cocoa Touch from OCaml, and the third shows how to use OpenGL ES.